 You will also need to add your own backpacking gear, such as…

 - Conditions-rated tent/shelter, bivy, or hammock.

-- Other essentials (stove, water filter, etc.)
+- Other essentials (stove with fuel, water filter, camp cup, coffee kit, long spoon, etc.)

 SPECIAL NOTE: Depending on group size, we may be able to furnish the items above.
 The “other essentials” will be provided by your guide(s), though you are strongly encouraged to bring your own gear if you you have it.